-The Tampa Hillsborough Expressway Authority (THEA), in coordination with the City of Tampa, is conducting a Project Development and Environment (PD&E) Study to evaluate the needs, costs, and effects of extending Whiting Street and reconfiguring the on-ramps of the Selmon Expressway at Jefferson Street and off-ramps at Florida Avenue and Channelside Drive.
-The study considers extending Whiting Street to North Meridian Avenue and includes improvements and realignment of the existing segment of Whiting Street, from Jefferson Street to North Brush Street.
-The extension will provide a direct connection of the Whiting Street corridor to North Meridian Avenue which will improve traffic flow and safety for all transportation modes and offer additional connections within the street network.
+In July 2019, the Tampa Hillsborough Expressway Authority (THEA), in coordination with the City of Tampa, began a Project Development and Environment (PD&E) Study to evaluate the needs, costs, and effects of extending East Whiting Street (Whiting Street) and reconfiguring the eastbound on-ramp of the Selmon Expressway at North Jefferson Street (Jefferson Street) and eastbound off-ramps at South Florida Avenue (Florida Avenue) and Channelside Drive.
+The study considered extending Whiting Street to North Meridian Avenue (Meridian Avenue) and included improvements and realignment of the existing segment of Whiting Street, from Jefferson Street to North Brush Street (Brush Street).
+The extension would provide a direct connection of the Whiting Street corridor to Meridian Avenue, thereby improving traffic flow and safety for all transportation modes and offer additional connections within the street network.

-The study will also evaluate reconfiguring the on-ramp to the Selmon Expressway at Jefferson Street and the off-ramps at Florida Avenue and Channelside Drive.
-It is anticipated that the Florida Avenue off-ramp will be widened to two lanes, the Channelside Drive off-ramp will be removed, and the new Whiting Street off-ramp will extend from the Selmon Expressway, near Morgan Street, to Nebraska Avenue and intersect with the new Whiting Street alignment to provide a direct connection from the Selmon Expressway.
-See Figure 1.1 for the project location map.
+It was anticipated that the Florida Avenue off-ramp (Ramp 6A) would be widened to two lanes, the Channelside Drive off-ramp (Ramp 6B) would be removed, and a new Whiting Street off-ramp would extend from the Selmon Expressway, near Morgan Street, to Nebraska Avenue and intersect with the new Whiting Street alignment to provide a direct connection from the Selmon Expressway.
+See Figure 1-1 for the project location map.

-Figure 1.1: Project Location Map
+Figure 1-1: Project Location Map